Mitra98t/Flavor/nova_script_book/src/introduction.md

 very appealing; the strong typing system promotes good design at an early stage.
-There could be a counter argument to this, mainly saying that Rust puts so much focus on types that, after spending a lot of time resolving errors arising from types inconsistencies, you will have forgotten what the program was supposed to do, but it surely runs without any errors.
+There could be a counter argument to this, mainly saying that Rust puts so much focus on types that, after spending a lot of time resolving errors arising from types inconsistencies, you will have forgotten what the program was supposed to do.
+But it surely runs without any errors.
 I do not think that this is a problem, and even so, there are multiple languages one could use for this project so feel free to experiment.
 Second, Rust offers the possibility to write low-level code that, in the remote